Undiluted7027/BugFoundry/README.md

     ```./system```

 ## How to Run System - Windows
-1. Download the repository and unzip the file
+1. Download the Bug Foundry **stable branch** repository and unzip the file
 2. Open Visual Studio Code (VS Code)
 3. Open the downloaded file with VS Code
 4. Open VS Code terminal